 The Capture feature has two modes: Screenshot and Stream.
 Screenshot capture takes an image of the entire screen and saves it to a USB device.
-Stream capture will create a PCAP file capturing up to 2GB of data on a USB device for further analysis.
+Stream capture creates a PCAP file capturing up to 1.6 seconds of IP data at 10Gbps (approximately 2GB) on a USB device for further analysis.
 Both modes are useful for comparing sources or capturing transient events.